Top 25 Highest Paying Coaching Niches of 2025 (+ Niche Quiz)

 “What if My Coaching Results Aren’t Tangible?”

-There are certain niches that focus almost exclusively on internal shifts, especially those in the transformation coaching specialty.
-For example, Working With Difficult Emotions (e.g. Anxiety).
+There are certain niches that focus almost exclusively on internal shifts, like spiritual life coaching.
 So you’re welcome to focus on one of those.
 You can even create a way to quantify those internal shifts by administering a questionnaire that clients fill out before and after the engagement.

 Having said that, it’s almost always possible to connect the internal work you do with clients to an external problem or goal that they have.
 For example, lots of executive coaches work on mindset with their clients (internal).
 Those clients go on to be better leaders and get more from their teams (external and tangible).